 Standing in the oppressive heat of the desert between Tucson and Phoenix I feel a very long way from the green, rain-soaked valleys of Cornwall.
 It is a vast and untamed landscape like nothing I have ever experienced before in all my travels, yet thousands of Cornish found themselves drawn here in the 19th century.

 Some found their fortunes, others back-breaking hardship and loss, or worse.

 “These dry, rocky places are made of drought, created by absence, the sky holding back on purpose . . .
 Deserts are mummifiers, bone makers.”
 Craig Childs, Essays from Dry Places, Arizona, 2019

-So, how did one particular Cornishman come to end his days in the deserts of Arizona more than 5000 miles from home?
+So, how did a Cornishman come to end his days in the deserts of Arizona more than 5000 miles from home?
 And was his death just a unfortunate tragedy or something far more sinister?

 The Bodies of Two Men